Leyte Farmers, Local Officials Briefed on Philippine Biosafety Regulations

-The activity was organized by the International Service for the Acquisition of Agri-biotech Applications (ISAAA), Department of Agriculture-Biotechnology Program Office, and the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) Biotechnology Information Center in coordination with the DA Regional Field Office 8.
+The activity was organized by the International Service for the Acquisition of Agri-biotech Applications (ISAAA), DA-Biotechnology Program Office, and the Southeast Asian Regional Center for Graduate Study and Research in Agriculture – Biotechnology Information Center (SEARCA BIC) in coordination with DA Regional Field Office 8.
+(Danellie Joy O. Medina)